acemod/ACE3/docs/wiki/framework/fortify-framework.md

     };
     class TAG_categories {
         displayName = "Combo";
-        // presets can be loaded from both configFile and missionConfigFile (descprtion.ext) presets[] = {"big", "bigGreen"}; // will load presets big and bigGreen each under their own sub category };
+        // presets can be loaded from both configFile and missionConfigFile (description.ext) presets[] = {"big", "bigGreen"}; // will load presets big and bigGreen each under their own sub category };
 };